TAJIKISTAN – The Trip

 Gorno-Badakhshan (eastern Tajikistan) is almost a different country.
 The region accounts for 45% of Tajikistan’s territory but only 3% of its population.
 Most of the 212,000 citizens who do live here are Pamiris whose irrigated villages lie deep within dramatic rocky valleys below snow-dusted mountains.
 The eastern region is mostly a stark moonscape plateau at an altitude above 3000m, sparsely populated with Kyrgyz herders whose sheep and yaks eke out an existence in those areas fertile enough for grass to grow.

 Locals nickname it “the roof of the world”.
 Westerners talk about the Pamirs often assuming that the term refers to the 5000m plus mountains and three of the four highest peaks of the former Soviet Union are here.
-But the word pamir actually translates from ancient Persian as ‘rolling pastureland’, referring to the valleys between those interconnected mountain ranges.
+But the word Pamir translates from ancient Persian as ‘rolling pastureland’, referring to the valleys between those interconnected mountain ranges.

 A special entry permit (GBAO or Gorno-Badakhshan Autonomous Oblast, its Soviet-era name) is required to visit.
 If you extend your visa, you must extend the GBAO permit also to remain in the region.

-Additional permits are required for Zor-Kul lake, Tajik National Park or Lake Sarez.
+Additional permits are required for Zor-Kul Lake, Tajik National Park or Lake Sarez.

 Accommodation.
 Most tourists stay in simple, comfortable homestays, usually typical Pamiri houses with outdoor long-drop toilets.
 The typical cost is $US15 per person including breakfast and dinner.
 Even informal invitations should be given $10.
 WiFi is unknown outside of Khorog.

 Food.
 Khorog has cafes and a bazaar.
 Murgab has diners and a limited bazaar housed in several shipping containers on the lowest road.
 Few other villages have even a regular shop.
-Unmarked house-stores don’t stock much beyond Chinese beer, outdated Snickers bars and cigarettes.
+Unmarked house stores don’t stock much beyond Chinese beer, outdated Snickers bars and cigarettes.
 It’s best to eat in homestays.

 What to pack.
 Sunglasses and sunscreen, flashlight, plenty of cash in US$ and somani, warm clothing, sleeping bag and tent if hitchhiking, spare batteries (Western Pamirs and Whakan villages have electricity but can’t be expected anywhere in eastern Pamir), gifts, photos of the Agha Khan.

-Transportaion.
+Transportation.
 It is remarkably sparse.

 Hitching between Murgab and Khorog is slow but possible and relies on Chinese truckers and navigating their driving patterns.
 Hitching between Murgab and Sary Tash is virtually impossible unless you meet an unusually merciful tourist vehicle.